Hello Interconnected Readers:

 “Stepping up for a truly open source Elasticsearch” (English Source: AWS Blog)

-My Thoughts: This is part 2 of the latest big news in the open source world.
-A week ago (aka part 1), Elastic relicensed the open source technology, Elasticsearch, to the Server Side Public License (SSPL), which MongoDB pioneered to protect itself against AWS.
+My Thoughts: This is part 2 of the latest big news in the open-source world.
+A week ago (aka part 1), Elastic relicensed the open-source technology, Elasticsearch, to the Server Side Public License (SSPL), which MongoDB pioneered to protect itself against AWS.
 In response, AWS has now forked Elasticsearch and plans to maintain it going forward without Elastic under the Apache 2.0 license, which has no restrictions on use of the technology. (“Fork”, in plain words, means making a copy of the software for free -- perfectly proper behavior in open source.)
 When Elastic announced the licensing change, its stock popped more than 10%, so it sure looked like Wall Street investors approved of the decision.
 When MongoDB made its licensing change two years ago, AWS’s response was slightly different, by making its DocumentDB product compatible with Mongo’s API.
-As I discussed in Part II of my Global by Nature series, when an API is stickiness enough, the preferred approach is to build compatibility and not fork.
-Lastly, it’s worth noting that not all cloud platforms behave the same way with regard to 3rd-party open source software.
+As I discussed in Part II of my Global by Nature series, when an API is sticky enough, the preferred approach is to build compatibility and not fork.
+Lastly, it’s worth noting that not all cloud platforms behave the same way with regard to 3rd-party open-source software.
 Joseph Jacks of OSS Capital has a nice shorthand of the different approaches by the three big cloud vendors in the US (AWS, Azure, GCP) in this tweet: